RanbirKaur11/terraform-aws-infrastructure/README.md

 - Working with common AWS services
 - Exploring modular and reusable infrastructure patterns

-The content is focused on practical experimentation and may evolve over time.
+The content focuses on practical experimentation and may evolve over time.

 ---